TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Devel.md

 <br />

 The file was successfully upload.

-This confirms that the FTP server has `write` permissions to the web `root` directory, opening the door for uploading `malicious` payloads such as web shells.

 Now we can check if there is in the website too, adding "testing.txt" to the base URL: